Guatemala: Ethnic groups

 Guatemala is populated by a variety of ethnic, cultural, racial, and linguistic groups.
 According to the 2018 Census conducted by the National Institute of Statistics (INE), 56% of the population is Ladino reflecting mixed indigenous and European heritage.
 Indigenous Guatemalans are 43.6% of the national population, which is one of the largest percentages in Latin America, behind only Peru and Bolivia.
 Most indigenous Guatemalans (41.7% of the national population) are of the Maya people, namely K'iche' (11.0% of the total population), Q'eqchi (8.3%), Kaqchikel (7.8%), Mam (5.2%), and "other Maya" (7.6%).
 2% of the national population is indigenous non-Maya.
 1.8% of the population is Xinca (mesoamerican), and 0.1% of the population is Garifuna (African/Carib mix).
 "However, indigenous rights activists put the indigenous figure closer to 61 per cent."

 White Guatemalans of European descent, also called Criollo, are not differentiated from Ladinos (mixed-race) individuals in the Guatemalan census.
 Most are descendants of German and Spanish settlers, and others derive from Italians, British, French, Swiss, Belgians, Dutch, Russians and Danes.
 German settlers are credited with bringing the tradition of Christmas trees to Guatemala.

 The population includes about 110,000 Salvadorans.
 The Garífuna, descended primarily from Black Africans who lived and intermarried with indigenous peoples from St. Vincent, live mainly in Livingston and Puerto Barrios.
 Afro-Guatemalans and mulattos are descended primarily from banana plantation workers.
-There are also Asians, mostly of Chinese descent but also Arabs of Lebanese and Syrian descent.
+There are also Asians, mostly of Chinese descent but also mostly Christian Arabs of Lebanese, Palestinian and Syrian descent.

 Languages

-Guatemala's sole official language is Spanish, spoken by 93 percent of the population as either the first or second language.
+Guatemala's sole official language is Spanish.
+It is spoken by 93% of the population and is estimated to be the mother tongue of 75.9% of the population.

 Twenty-one Mayan languages are spoken, especially in rural areas, as well as two non-Mayan Indigenous languages: Xinca, which is indigenous to the country, and Garifuna, an Arawakan language spoken on the Caribbean coast.
 According to the Language Law of 2003, these languages are recognized as national languages.